Hospitals / Clinical Services

 This policy adopts the State of New York directive that public colleges and universities mandate that all students who intend to engage in-person at a SUNY campus or facility must receive a COVID-19 vaccination, pending final approval by the U.S. Food and Drug Administration (“FDA”).
 This policy describes the COVID-19 Vaccination requirements in place to protect the health and safety of the SUNY campus communities, including its students, faculty, staff, and others who engage in-person at any SUNY Facility.

 Though this New York State directive does not apply to faculty and staff, all SUNY faculty and staff are strongly encouraged to get vaccinated.
-However, certain employees, students, and volunteers at SUNY's healthcare facilities may be subject to mandatory COVID-19 Vaccination pursuant to the recently enacted emergency regulation "Prevention of COVID-19 Transmission by Covered Entities" (10 NYCRR 2.61) issued by the NYS Department of Health on August 26, 2021.
-Likewise, regardless of the student mandate in effect being subject to full FDA approval, it is strongly recommended that all students get vaccinated.
+However, certain employees, students, and volunteers at SUNY's healthcare facilities may be subject to mandatory COVID-19 Vaccination pursuant to relevant NYS Department of Health regulations.

 For the purposes of this policy, "students" are defined as any individual matriculated or otherwise enrolled full-time or part-time at SUNY Facilities as well as visiting, auditing, exchange, continuing education, and international students taking in-person courses at SUNY.
-The definition of students does not include high school students in concurrent enrollment courses offered by a SUNY campus and located at the student’s high school or other third-party location.
+The definition of students does not include individuals whose student status is solely due to participation in workforce training programming arranged directly through their employer, unless specifically designated by the campus.
+The definition of students also does not include high school students in concurrent enrollment courses offered by a SUNY campus and located at the student’s high school or other third-party location.
 Instead, such high school students must follow the health and safety guidelines and protocols of the physical location where they receive instruction.
 If the course is delivered at their high school or a third-party location, they must follow the local school district guidelines or the guidelines of the third party.
 However, if a student takes a course in a SUNY facility, they must follow the applicable SUNY Facility guidelines, including this policy.
 If a high school student is granted an Exemption as defined herein, they must abide by the applicable COVID-19 related health and safety restrictions for the SUNY Facility where they receive instruction (e.g., appropriate face coverings, social distancing, and surveillance testing).
 Any student enrolled in a course at a SUNY facility under the age for which at least one COVID-19 Vaccination has received full FDA approval is still subject to this policy but may request a temporary medical accommodation pursuant to Section III(A)(2) below.

 This policy is subject to change based upon guidance from governmental authorities or if new federal and/or NYS COVID-19 related requirements are imposed.

-All students attending a SUNY institution in the Fall 2021 term and thereafter will be provided with information about the COVID-19 Vaccination and must either: (i) receive a COVID-19 Vaccination; or (ii) obtain an approved Exemption as further described below.
+All students attending a SUNY institution will be provided with information about the COVID-19 Vaccination and must either: (i) receive a COVID-19 Vaccination; or (ii) obtain an approved Exemption as further described below.

 International students and COVID-19 unvaccinated students who are traveling abroad and arrive in the United States to enter SUNY Facilities may be subject to additional quarantine restrictions as determined by the SUNY Facility.

 Students who are unable to obtain a COVID-19 Vaccination in their hometown or country of embarkment will have an opportunity to be vaccinated when they arrive in New York State.
-These students must begin the vaccination process as soon as possible and either: (1) quarantine for at least ten (10) days upon arrival; (2) submit an attestation to the campus that they have quarantined for at least ten (10) days prior to arrival; or, (3) provide evidence of a negative result on an approved COVID-19 test within the past (5) days.
+These students must begin the vaccination process as soon as possible and follow any testing or quarantine requirements prior to arrival as required by the campus.
 Any such student must also abide by all COVID-19 related health and safety restrictions for all applicable SUNY Facilities (e.g., face coverings, social distancing, and surveillance testing) until Fully Vaccinated.

-Campuses have the discretion to impose additional health and safety restrictions as they deem appropriate for their Campus Communities in accordance with the "Final COVID Protocols for the 2021 Summer and Fall Semester" issued by the Chancellor on July 7, 2021 (as updated on July 8, 2021).
+Campuses have the discretion to impose additional health and safety restrictions as they deem appropriate for their Campus Communities in accordance with applicable guidance as issued by the Chancellor.
 The campus must work with campus stakeholders in the development of any additional changes and broadly communicate the restrictions to the entire college community.

 Campus Community(s): Students and faculty, campus-related organization staff, vendors, visitors, and guests who regularly or periodically occupy and/or utilize the facilities of the campus.
 Campus-related organizations include one or all of the entities associated with the SUNY facility including, without limitation: Auxiliary Services Corporations, Alumni Associations, Faculty-Student Associations, and SUNY Foundations.